 You may also want to write a support letter to your friends and family asking for help.
 Supporting your fundraising is a wonderful way for them to get involved in what you are doing – and they will appreciate hearing your updates during and after the course.

 A great book to give you some more ideas on this is ‘Friend Raising’ by Betty Barnett

 Thirdly, get creative!
 There are lots of simple and fun ways to fundraise and the internet is full of creative suggestions.
 From car washing to bake sales to quiz nights, the possibilities are endless.
 Play to your strengths and enlist lots of friends to help along the way.
 Why not try doing one simple idea each month in the lead up to the course and see how much you can raise?

-Although we do recommend doing the full, comprehensive Vision Course, it is possible to only do the training and lecture phase in Guildford.
-Please contact the Vision Course leader Hannah directly if you wish to discuss this option Hannah.email@example.com
+Although we do recommend doing the full, comprehensive Vision Course, it is possible to only do the training and lecture phase.
+Please contact the UK Vision Course team to discuss other options.

 Whether you feel a call into Christian ministry or not, the Vision Course is excellent foundational discipleship training which will deepen your faith and help you serve the kingdom of God in whichever sphere you go into.

 The minimum age requirement to do the course is 18.
 Although the course is aimed at 18 – 30 year olds, we do accept students who exceed the upper age range if we think they will be able to benefit from the course.